adamdehaven/fetchurls/README.md

 To prevent excluding files matching the default list of file extensions, simply pass an empty string: \"\""

 **Note**: The list of file extensions must be passed inside quotes.

+### username

+- Usage: `-u`, `--username`
+- Example: `marty_mcfly`

+If the domain URL requires authentication, the username to pass to the wget command.

+If the username contains space characters, you must pass inside quotes.
+This value may only be set with a flag; there is no prompt in interactive mode.

+### password

+- Usage: `-p`, `--password`
+- Example: `thats_heavy`

+If the domain URL requires authentication, the password to pass to the wget command.

+If the password contains space characters, you must pass inside quotes.
+This value may only be set with a flag; there is no prompt in interactive mode.

 ### non-interactive